Work in the Simulation Center

 - with flexible schedules/hours

 A Standardized Patient is someone who has been trained to portray, in a consistent, standardized manner, a patient in a medical situation.
-Standardized Patients, or SPs, are used by Winthrop University Hospital to teach and evaluate students and residents.
+Standardized Patients, or SPs, are used by NYU Winthrop Hospital to teach and evaluate students and residents.
 SPs learn a case based on a real patient other than themselves and are interviewed and/or examined by students/medical staff as though they were that person in the doctor’s office or clinic.
 SPs give the patient history and simulate their physical signs such as pain or difficulty walking.
 Some are trained actors and actresses but many are lay people who are interested in this type of work.

 During an encounter with a student, the SP may be required to: